colehaus/colex/content/posts/inclusive-extractive-societies-each-structural-advantages/main.md

 # Intro

 In [@acemoglu2005] and [@acemoglu2013] (and surely elsewhere), Acemoglu and Robinson contend that inclusive societies have inherent economic advantages over stratified (extractive) societies.
-If true, this is quite important; it suggests that, in the long run, we should [expect inclusive societies to "win" out]{.noted}[^inclusive-win].
+If true, this is quite important; it suggests that, in the long run, we should expect inclusive societies to "win" out.
 The moral arc of the universe bends toward justice and all that.

 # Oligarchs favor stability over growth